 In this article, we'll compare and contrast angel investors and VCs to help startup founders like you understand which option is right for your needs.
 We'll look at the differences in terms of investment size, equity amount, involvement in the company, and more.
-With this information, you'll be able to make a more informed decision about which type of investor is better suited for your company.
+With this information, you'll be able to make a more informed decision about which type of investor is better suited for your startup or small business.

 What Is an Angel Investor?

-An angel investor is an individual or group of individuals who provide capital to early-stage businesses in exchange for equity or convertible debt.
+An angel investor is a high net-worth individual (or group of individuals) who invests capital in early-stage businesses according to their valuation in exchange for equity or convertible debt in the form of a convertible note.
 This means they will inject money into your startup now in exchange for a percentage of the startup’s ownership, giving them a stake in your company’s profits as it grows.

-Angel investors typically invest their own money and may be entrepreneurs themselves.
-They usually invest in companies that they personally believe have great potential for high returns.
+Angel investors typically invest their own money and maybe entrepreneurs themselves.
+They usually invest in companies that they personally believe have great potential for high returns, and will.
 Angel investors are often the first source of funding for startups and can help bridge the gap between friends and family investments and venture capital investments.

 What Is a Venture Capitalist (VC)?

 A venture capitalist (VC) is another type of investor who provides capital to startup companies that have high growth potential.
 Like angel investors, venture capital investors typically invest in exchange for equity, meaning they receive a share of your company’s profits.
 In addition to venture capital funding, VCs often provide additional resources such as mentorship and advice to help your business succeed.

 Venture capitalists are looking for the highest possible return on their investments and will eventually “cash out” via an exit strategy like an IPO or buyout.

 VCs usually operate as part of a larger firm that specializes in investing in early-stage companies called a venture firm or VC firm.
 VC firms are typically structured as partnerships between general partners and limited partners.